temporalio/documentation/docs/java/workflows.md

 Workflows are resilient programs, meaning that they will continue execution even in the presence of different failure conditions.

-Workflows encapsulate execution/orchestration of Tasks which include Activities and child Workflows.
+Workflows encapsulate execution/orchestration of Tasks which include Activities and Child Workflows.
 They also need to react to external events, respond to query requests, and deal with Timeouts.

 In the Temporal Java SDK programming model, a Workflow is a class which implements a Workflow Interface: